StewartLynch/CTPicker/README.md

 ##### Step 6 - Implement textFieldDidBeginEditing

 Now, when your users tap into the field you want to present the list of values.
-The **CTPicker.presentCTPicker** function must be called within the **textFieldDidBeginEditing:** function which is a UITextField delegate function.
+The `CTPicker.presentCTPicker` function must be called within the `textFieldDidBeginEditing`: function which is a UITextField delegate function.

-No matter what optional style values you choose, you **always** pass ***self*** as the first parameter and ***textField*** as the second one.
+No matter what optional style values you choose, you **always** pass `self` as the first parameter and `textField` as the second one.

 The third parameter is the array of strings.
-In example shown, I am passing varietyArray, countryArray and wineryArray.
+In the example shown, I am passing `varietyArray`, `countryArray` and `wineryArray`.

 The remaining parameters (except for the last one) are optional and used if you wish to custom style the navigation bar on the picker and the tint color of the action buttons for the 'add' alert or if you wish to have your own custom strings used.
 You can choose to include any number of these optional parameters, or none at all.
 See the **Optional parameters** section below for more detail.

-The final parameter, isAddEnabled, defaults to **false**, which means the array is Read Only.
-If you wish to allow your users to add to the list of options, include ***isAddEnabled: true*** as the final parameter.
+The final parameter, `isAddEnabled`, defaults to **false**, which means the array is **Read Only**.
+If you wish to allow your users to add to the list of options, include `isAddEnabled: true` as the final parameter.

 Here is an example.